Contributions

 Contributions to the Retirement Fund are governed by the Social Security Act of 1990, as amended by the Social Security (Amendment) Act 2016, which imposes a tax on the quarterly compensation of every employee working in the Marshall Islands, including off-island employees of employers doing business or operating in the Marshall Islands.

-*means compensation of any kind, including without limitation any salary, wage, bonus, tip, allowance or fee, paid by the employer to or on behalf of the worker in cash or in any other form, but not including:
+Taxable earnings are compensation of any kind, including without limitation any salary, wage, bonus, tip, stipend, allowance or fee, paid by the employer to or on behalf of the worker in cash or in any other form, but not including:

 - Payments made by the employer as a result of an accident or sickness of the worker (other than sick leave);